 designing Conversations about the future

 Using integral futures to create a frame for to design conversations about the future is unique to Thinking Futures.
-Its value emerges from its imperative to connect people and process to create an integrated approach to the future that focuses on both the thinking and doing of strategy.
+Its value lies in its imperative to connect people and process to create an integrated approach to the future that focuses on both the thinking and doing of strategy.

-Realistically, not everyone will be ready for this approach because it's challenging - it's not the formulaic, compliance based conventional approach to strategic planning and it requires us to be open to having our often deeply held assumptions about the future tested for relevance.
+Realistically, not everyone will be ready for this approach because it's challenging.
+It puts the focus on more than the the formulaic, compliance based conventional approach to strategic planning.
+It asks us to put people at the centre of thinking about the future, to be open to having our often deeply held assumptions about the future tested for relevance.

 An Integral Frame